 Packed with antioxidants, protein, and vitamins, this treat satisfies your creamy, sweet craving as well as ice cream—without the sugar bomb.

+BTW, a lassi is basically a smoothie, but it's always made with yogurt.
 To make a mango lassi: cut up one fresh, peeled mango and put it in a blender.
-Add a handful of ice, a small scoop of plain Greek yogurt (go full fat, it's more satiating!), and a splash of water or milk.
+Add a handful of ice, a small scoop of plain Greek yogurt (go with full-fat dairy for all its health benefits) and a splash of water or milk.
 Add a dash of stevia for extra sweetness if desired.

 Don't like mangoes?
-Substitute frozen berries or watermelon!Photo credit: The Purple Foodie
+Substitute frozen berries or watermelon.